Consider the value of a claim

 Insurance companies generally consider your claims history when deciding to continue covering you or adjusting your premiums.

-So make sure the claim is worthwhile.
-For example, if the repairs cost only slightly more than your deductible, you may want to consider not turning in a claim and just paying for the repair yourself.
+Before you file a claim, make sure the claim is worthwhile.
+For example, if the repairs cost only slightly more than your deductible, you may want to consider not turning in a claim and just pay for the repair yourself.

 How to file a claim

 - Contact your agent or company.
 Review your policy with them and ask what's covered.

 - Ask what information they need to process your claim.
 Provide that information, including contact information, if you cannot live in the home.

 - If the loss is due to a crime, such as a burglary, notify the police.

 - Be ready to provide receipts, photos, etc. to prove your loss.

 - Keep copies.

 What to expect after you file a claim